- Make a difference to peoples' lives and work on the front-line of emergency care

 For more information, contact email@example.com or +44 20 8331 8136.

 - You should also have completed at least 20 days' paid or voluntary work in health and social care in activities relevant to paramedic practice.
-This must have been personally arranged and not have been part of a course.
+This must have be personally arranged and not have part of a course.
 This must be discussed and reflected upon in your personal statement

 - You will be required to attend an interview

-- Applicants should provide evidence of a full manual UK driving licence on application with no history of a serious driving offence or more than 3 points
+- Applicants should have a full manual UK driving licence on application with no history of a serious driving offence or more than 3 points

 - You must also demonstrate an awareness of current issues in paramedic practice